Key Learning Points

 Damp is a major cause of health problems, so do please read the page linked.
 It causes heaviness, swelling and tiredness, and it affects some people more than others.

 Phlegm is the other problem, more intractable than Damp.
 In Chinese medicine Damp and Phlegm were carefully distinguished and in fact whole books have been written about them!
-See right - probably the best book in the English language on the subject on bodily fluids from the Chinese medical perspective.
+See above – probably the best book in the English language on the subject on bodily fluids from the Chinese medical perspective.
 (Warning!
 If you think Chinese medical theory is just a bit of YinYangery you may be in for a surprise.
-I doubt if you'll whizz through it in one session.)
+It’s quite a deep read.)

 When either turns up, your acupuncturist begins to look a bit introspective.
 It means he or she has got a whole lot more to sort out than just the ‘simple’ problem you think you have.